CDCgov/phdi-google-cloud/docs/implementation-guide.md

 From your machine's command line:
 1. Navigate to the root directory of the repository you cloned in step 4.
-2. Login into GCP by running `gcloud auth application-default login`.
-3. Run the quick start script and follow the prompts.
+2. Run the quick start script and follow the prompts.
     - [quick-start.sh](../quick-start.sh) for Mac and Linux
     - TODO: WRITE WINDOWS BATCH QUICK START SCRIPT